yashburshe/CS4530-Fall-2025/Assignments/project-plan.md

 Please make sure that your conditions of satisfaction cover all the common cases and can be turned into testable behaviors.

-Given the project concept that you have chosen and the functionality that you expect to implement to satisfy your user stories, define a list of testable behaviour that you will be implementing to complete the project.

 Each user story and condition of satisfaction must have a priority (Essential, Desirable, or Extension).
 The set of Essential items will constitute the "Minimum Viable Product".

 Some of the suggested projects above are primarily about some non-functional quality of the code base.
-However, even non-functional requirements have stakeholders and resolve value tensions.
+However, even non-functional requirements have stakeholders and offer value.
 Your user stories should clearly identify the stakeholders and values even for such requirements.
 For e.g., "As a frontend developer integrating with our REST APIs, I want machine-readable API specifications (like OpenAPI/Swagger) that are automatically validated against the actual implementation, so that I can trust the documentation is accurate and generate reliable client code without wasting time on integration bugs caused by outdated specs".

 Your project plan must include at least 3 essential or desirable user stories.
 We suggest that you should have no less than 10-12 conditions of satisfaction and your essential COS be twice the number of desirable COS.
 You should also include a few extension COS in case you need to negotiate a replacement feature or if you can complete extra work.
 Your problem statement and description of user stories and conditions of satisfaction should be between 4-6 pages.
-Your testable behaviors should be between 2-4 pages.

 The user stories must be numbered (1,2,3,4) and each the conditions of satisfaction must likewise be numbered (1.1, 1.2, 1.3) and laid out in a table for easy reference.

 Use the INVEST+E criteria to evaluate your user stories.

 ## Work Breakdown (max 10 pages)

+Given the project concept that you have chosen and the functionality that you expect to implement to satisfy your user stories, define a breakdown of the work that will be necessary to complete the project.

 A work breakdown includes all of the tasks necessary to accomplish the project, and will be an artifact that we will refer back to throughout the project to evaluate whether you are making satisfactory progress.
 Consider all of the kinds of tasks that your team will need to perform, including knowledge acquisition, design, implementation, testing and documentation tasks.